slatron/slatron.github.io/_posts/2014-10-13-angular-app-structure.markdown

 ---
 layout: post
-title:  "The Angular App Structure"
+title:  "The angular app structure"
 date:   2014-10-13
 categories: angular
 desc: As I promised myself, I got around to writing some code this weekend.
 Angular has proven to be a quick way of developing apps.
 That is, if enough of the structural decisions have been made beforehand.